 If you are installing the kitchen unit against one of the walls (rather than across the front like me), you may not want to ply-line the back of the kitchen unit.
 The back is not in sight, and you will shave quite a bit of weight by not installing it.

-Next, ply-line the individual compartments of the camper van kitchen unit.
+Next, ply-line the individual compartments of the camper van kitchen unit to partition them off from each other.

 The kitchen top is an essential part of any campervan kitchen unit.
 It is a very hard surface that can take a lot of wear and tear.
 We install the sink and stove into the kitchen top.